Zaid-Ajaj/the-elmish-book/chapters/commands/working-with-http.md

 # Working with HTTP

-A common question beginners ask when getting started with Fable is "How to work with HTTP in Elmish?"
-The short answer is to use Elmish commands and asynchronous workflows, but before getting into any of that we should rephrase the question into "How to work with HTTP in vanilla Javascript?"
+A common question developers ask when getting started with Elmish is: "How to work with HTTP in Elmish?"
+The short answer is to use Elmish commands and asynchronous workflows, but before getting into any of that we should rephrase the question into "How to work with HTTP in Javascript?"
 It is easy to forget that Fable compiles to plain old Javascript and that the techniques used in plain old Javascript are still very much applicable in Fable and Elmish applications.

 There are many libraries in the javascript world to work with HTTP but they all depend upon a single foundational building block which is the so-called `XMLHttpRequest` object available in all browsers.

 ### Working with `XMLHttpRequest`

 The object `XMLHttpRequest` can be used to make HTTP requests from the browser to a web server and make it possible to process the HTTP responses returned from that server.
-Despite the historical name, `XMLHttpRequest` is not tied to just XML and it can make any generic HTTP request.
+Despite the historical name, `XMLHttpRequest` is not tied to just XML as a data format for data exchange.
+In fact, it can use any generic data format like JSON or raw binary data.

 To get started with `XMLHttpRequest` we need to install the API bindings for it in our application, so `cd` your way into the `src` directory and install the nuget package `Fable.Browser.XMLHttpRequest` into the project:
 ```bash
 dotnet add package Fable.Browser.XMLHttpRequest
 ```
 Here is an example on how to work with `XMLHttpRequest` in a non-Elmish context where we request the the contents of a file from the webpack development server that is running locally and log the response to the console.
-Remember that the development server is a static file server so we can ask for the contents of any file in the `public` directory, such as the `index.html` file itself:
+Remember that the development server is a static file server so we can ask for the contents of any file in the `public` directory, such as the contents of the `index.html` file that initiated the request itself:
 ```fsharp
 open Browser.Types
 open Browser